sdslabs/Rubeus/docs/mainpage.md

 # I have some questions

 For general FAQs, we have prepared answers to some basic questions [in our README present here](https://github.com/sdslabs/Rubeus/).
-If you have any further doubts, you can reach out to us at [chat.sdslabs.co](chat.sdslabs.co).
-We will be setting up a communication server (probably on Gitter, Discord, Slack, or IRC) in the near future.
-Until then don't hesitate to ping us.
+You can also hang out with us at our Discord server (https://discord.gg/Cva2VFQ) or chat with us at [chat.sdslabs.co](chat.sdslabs.co).

 # Wait, where's the GUI?